Updated: Oct 13, 2021

 Strategies to help YOU cope

 According to Dr. Weissbluth, ‘depression, anxiety, exhaustion, and relationship problems are likely consequences when your baby has colic', so it is very important to also look after your mental health.
-Reach out to friends and family to ask for help, whether that is coming over to hold the baby so you can take a break, cooking dinner, cleaning, or just having a chat.
+Reach out to friends and family to ask for help, whether that is coming over to hold the baby, cooking dinner, cleaning, or just having a chat.

 Overtiredness is often mistaken for colic